Join Our FREE Live Webinar

 What Is Subject To Real Estate?

 "Subject to" real estate refers to the transaction of a property while maintaining the integrity of the existing loan on the parcel.
+If you're looking to understand how to buy a house subject to, this approach allows the investor to acquire the property without having to secure a new loan.

 In subject to real estate, the investor purchases the property and agrees to make payments on the existing loan of the house.
 The seller gives the title to the real estate investor.